lagua/rst/README.md

 RESTXQ
 ======

-It would be nice to process RST with RESTXQ.
-However, currently RESTXQ doesn't allow for regular expressions in path annotations.
+Currently RESTXQ doesn't allow for regular expressions in path annotations.
 So unfortunately using this library together with RESTXQ is still pending.
 See the [rstxq.xql](https://github.com/lagua/xrst/blob/master/test/apps/rst-test/modules/rstxq.xql) file in the test app for annotation examples.

 JSON Modeling with JSON Schema and querying with RQL